torimcd/torimcd.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Atmospheric Science, University of Washington, 2019 - present
+* Ph.D in Atmospheric Science, University of Washington  (2019 - present)
-* B.Sc. in Earth Science & Mathematics, University of Victoria, 2019
+* B.Sc. in Earth Science & Mathematics, University of Victoria  (2019)
-* Cert. in Computer Systems Technology, Camosun College, 2011
+* Cert. in Computer Systems Technology, Camosun College  (2011)
-* A.Sc. in Mathematics, Camosun College, 2010
+* A.Sc. in Mathematics, Camosun College  (2010)

 Research Positions